iainharfield/mqttListener/README.md

 # mqttListener

-Very simple Python MQTT Broker listener to print/echo what is published to a queue.
+Very simple Python MQTT Broker listener to print and log what is published to a queue.